garykac/woven/docs/rules.md

 When the effect of a spell is to place a new TENDRIL on the map, you must take mana from your MANA POOL and place it on the map.

-If you do not have any mana available in your MANA POOL, then the spell has no effect.
+If you do not have any mana available in your MANA POOL, then you cannot add a new TENDRIL.

-You can abandon a TENDRIL and return the mana back into your MANA POOL at any time during your turn.
+You can abandon a TENDRIL and return the mana back into your MANA POOL by taking the Recover Mana action.

 ### Charges

 When a spell requires a CHARGE, you must take mana from your MANA POOL and place it on the spell card.

-If you do not have any mana available in your MANA POOL, then the spell has no effect.
+If you do not have any mana available in your MANA POOL, then you cannot add a CHARGE to the spell.

 Unless otherwise specified, CHARGEs can be spent at any time (even during another player's turn).
 A common use for CHARGEs is to be able to react to an opponent's action (attacking, pushing, et al.)

-You can abandon a CHARGE and return the mana back into your MANA POOL at any time during your turn.
+You can abandon a CHARGE and return the mana back into your MANA POOL by taking the **Recover Mana** action.

 ## Mage Combat